Programs & Services

 Free meals, that meet Federal nutrition guidelines, are provided to all children 18 years old and under at approved SFSP sites in areas with significant concentrations of low-income children.

-For more information please contact Terry Adkins at firstname.lastname@example.org.
+For more information please contact Rebecca Short at email@example.com.

 Mobile Food Pantries

 Mobile Food Pantries are opportunities in which residents are able to receive a variety of food in a drive-thru fashion.
-The locations change from week to week and the schedule for the Mobile Pantries is located on our Facebook page.
+The locations change from week to week and the schedule for the Mobile Pantries is located on our Facebook page under the Events tab or on our website under the Get Help tab.

-Please contact Terry Adkins at email@example.com for any additional questions.
+Please contact Billy Edwards at firstname.lastname@example.org for any additional questions.

 Food Rescue Program